New insulation monitoring device for uninterruptible power supply systems developed by MEPhI students

-Young engineers have created a device that enhances the safety of electrical networks
+Young engineers have created a device that improves the safety of electrical networks

-Students from the Technological Institute of MEPhI in Lesnoy have developed an insulation monitoring device (IMD) for Voltag, a company specializing in uninterruptible power systems.
-The device monitors the insulation of wires and automatically disconnects equipment upon detecting faults.
+Students from the Technological Institute of MEPhI in Lesnoy have developed an insulation monitoring device (IMD) for Voltag, a company specializing in uninterruptible power supply systems.
+The device monitors the insulation of wires and automatically shuts off equipment when faults are detected.

 Device development process